gem-pasteur/PanACoTA/doc/source/starting.rst

 ``PanACoTA`` contains 6 different subcommands:

-- ``prepare`` (download genomes from refseq if you want to, or give your input database, to run a filtering quality control)
+- ``prepare`` (download assemblies from refseq if you want to, or give your input database, to run a filtering quality control).
+To help you find NCBI species taxid you need, you can use their `taxonomy browser <https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi>`_
 - ``annotate`` (annotate all genomes of the dataset, after a quality control)
 - ``pangenome`` (generate pan-genome)
 - ``corepers`` (generate core-genome or persistent-genome)